-Our committed revolving credit facilities include a five-year \$1.5 billion revolving credit facility, which will expire in June 2026 and a 364-day \$500 million revolving credit facility, which was entered into in June 2023 and will expire in June 2024.
+Our committed revolving credit facilities include a five-year \$1.5 billion revolving credit facility, which will expire in June 2026 and a 364-day \$500 million revolving credit facility, which was entered into in July 2022 and will expire in July 2023.
 The current pricing for the five-year credit facility, on a fully drawn basis, is Term SOFR plus 1.25%.
 The pricing of that credit facility is based on a credit rating grid that contains a fully drawn maximum pricing of the credit facility equal to Term SOFR plus 1.75%.
+The current pricing for the 364-day credit facility, on a fully drawn basis, is Term SOFR plus 1.25%.
 The current pricing for the 364-day credit facility, on a fully drawn basis, is Term SOFR plus 1.23%.
+The pricing of that credit rating grid that contains a fully drawn maximum pricing of the credit facility is based on a credit rating grid that contains a fully drawn maximum pricing of the credit facility equal to Term SOFR plus 1.23%.
+The pricing of that credit rating grid that contains a fully drawn maximum pricing of the credit facility equal to Term SOFR plus 1.23%.
 The pricing of that credit facility is based on a credit rating grid that contains a fully drawn maximum pricing of the credit facility equal to Term SOFR plus 1.60%.